CNS-OIST/STEPS_Example/user_manual/source/API_solver.rst

 :class:`steps.solver.Wmdirect` implements a stochastic, well-mixed solver based on Gillespie's Direct SSA Method.

+:class:`steps.solver.Wmrssa` implements a stochastic, well-mixed solver based on the Rejection SSA method (Thanh V, Zunino R, Priami C (n.d.)
+On the rejection-based algorithm for simulation and analysis of large-scale reaction networks.
+The Journal of Chemical Physics 142:244106).
+It has the same functionality support as Wmdirect, but provides significant speedup for suitable models.

 :class:`steps.solver.Tetexact` implements a stochastic reaction-diffusion solver, based on Gillespie's Direct SSA Method extended for diffusive fluxes